 Bringing volunteers up to speed – Participants in a ccPAIGe are expected to be educated on the topic to undertake the work necessary to enable informed participation.
 Education may be essential when significant time has elapsed since the close of the working group.

 Transparency – A ccPAIGe will operate with full transparency, with, at a minimum, a publicly archived mailing list and recordings of all ccPAIGe calls.
-In the extraordinary event that a ccPAIGe should require confidentiality, a ccPAIGe is encouraged to conduct its meeting(s) per the Chatham House Rule (comments and remarks should not be attributable to any of the individual contributors).
+In the extraordinary event that a ccPAIGe should require confidentiality, a ccPAIGe is encouraged to conduct its meeting(s) per the Chatham House Rule (comments and remarks can be reported but should not be attributable to any of the individual contributors).

 ICANN Implementation team and ccPAIGe Rules of Engagement